hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | -------------- | ------- | ----------- |
 | iscsiPortalIps |   Text  | Comma separated list of target portal IPs. |

-### VolumeSnapshotClass parameters
+### VolumeSnapshotClass parameter

 These parameters are for `VolumeSnapshotClass` objects when using CSI snapshots.
 The external snapshotter needs to be deployed on the Kubernetes cluster and is usually performed by the Kubernetes vendor.
 Check [enabling CSI snapshots](../../csi_driver/using.md#enabling_csi_snapshots) for more information.
+Volumes with snapshots are immutable.

 How to use `VolumeSnapshotClass` and `VolumeSnapshot` objects is elaborated on in [using CSI snapshots](../../csi_driver/using.md#using_csi_snapshots).